 CDF Freedom Schools is rooted in the 1964 Mississippi Freedom Summer Project, which provided a reading and humanities curriculum of English, art, creative writing, math and science to diverse students.
 The CDF Freedom Schools program has historically and continues to be a part of the Black Community Crusade for Children and aims to give all children the opportunity to engage with and enhance their education through the lens of literary characters who look like them and have walked through experiences similar to their own.

 Freedom Schools was reborn in 1993 by Marian Wright Edelman and since 1995, more than 150,000 children (K–12) have had the CDF Freedom Schools experience.
 Over 17,000 young adults and advocates have been trained on the delivery of the CDF Freedom Schools model, which has expanded to 182 program sites nationwide.
 Tanager Place is proud to launch the first CDF Freedom Schools® program in Iowa in 2021.

 Summer 2022 programming will run June 13th-July 22nd, Monday – Friday 8:30am-3pm at McKinley Middle School.
 Applications can be completed online below or by downloading a form and returning it to your school counselor or by emailing email@example.com.

-Submissions have been extended to May 12th, with families contacted no later than May 16th.
+We are still currently accepting applications.
 If you have any questions, please email firstname.lastname@example.org or call Crystal Hall at 319-365-9165 x610.